You Can Easily Go on a Great Stargazing Road Trip from These U.S. Cities

 Okay, I'm starting this list with the park that's furthest from the associated city.
 Still, it's a park the International Dark Sky Association (IDA) has given the honor of being a Gold-tier International Dark Sky Park, the only one in Georgia.
 Due to the distance of getting into the Okefenokee Swamp, this is probably more of an overnight road trip than a "day trip" in search of night skies.
 Additionally, the gates of the park itself close at 10 pm, so you'll want to check out the many nearby camping opportunities.

 This International Dark Sky Park is awfully close to Austin, making it a pretty decent day trip option.
 You can also hit up the park's Rock Star Parties for guided stargazing.
-Though, like most star parties in the US, those aren't taking place right now due to the pandemic.
-Nonetheless, with the dark sky views available at Enchanted Rock, you should be able to guide yourself with an app or book.
+Though, with the dark sky views available at Enchanted Rock, you should be able to guide yourself with an app or book.
 Before you go, you can visit this page to get a read on the relative darkness with the park's dark sky monitor.
 It updates every 15 minutes throughout the night, which might come in handy if you're camping.

 Enchanted Rock ranks a 3 on the Bortles Dark-Sky Scale (where 1 is the darkest), according to Texas Parks & Wildlife.
 You'll have a tough time finding anything much darker while staying this close to Austin.
 Though, a little further out is Devil's Sinkhole State Natural Area and Kickapoo Cavern State Park, which both rank a 2.